MehdiKallel/PAIS-Lab/README.md

 ### 2. Discord Fetcher

-This component listens for messages in a specific channel on Discord, named 'orders'.
+This component (represented as DiscordOrdersHandler on the diagramm) listens for messages in a specific channel on Discord, named 'orders'.
 When a message is received in this channel:

 1. The message is logged and added to the queue with metadata such as author's ID, name, order timestamp and tag.
 2. The application then checks for any matching rule from the stored rules queue.